Bushfire Recovery and Assistance

 We have established a bushfire recovery assistance point in Braidwood to assist residents of Queanbeyan-Palerang navigate their way through the various bushfire support measures that are in place.
-The bushfire recovery assistance point is currently closed due to COVID-19.
+We are operating out of the Old Braidwood Library (Park Lane).
+The recovery assistance point is open Monday to Friday 9am - 3pm.

 Please contact us to let us know what sort of support you need most, particularly if it's not already in place.